About us

 Want to know more about how the Youth Fund for Sports & Culture works or how to submit an application in your own municipality?
 Go to Find a fund near you and enter your postal code or municipality.
 On the fund page for your municipality, you'll find the rules and contact information for the coordinator.

 Questions about applying for a child, invoices for membership fees and vouchers, or registering as a Meerkracht member?
-Then contact the Youth Fund for Sports & Culture in your area.
+Then contact the Youth Fund Sports & Culture in your area.

 National office